Terry Rozier NBA Preview vs. the Heat

 Terry Rozier Insights vs. the Heat

-- Rozier is responsible for attempting 11.4% of his team's field goal attempts this season with 18.6 per game.
+- Rozier is responsible for taking 11.8% of his team's field goal attempts this season with 18.5 per game.

-- Rozier is averaging 6.4 three-point field goal attempts per game this season, which is 11.4% of his team's attempts from beyond the arc.
+- Rozier is averaging 6.9 three-point field goal attempts per game this season, which is 12.7% of his team's shots from beyond the arc.

-- The Heat are the ninth-best defensive team in the league, giving up 111.5 points per contest.

-- On the boards, the Heat are ranked eighth in the league, conceding 43 rebounds per game.
+- Defensively, the Heat are ranked ninth in the NBA, giving up 111.7 points per game.

-- The Heat are the 16th-ranked squad in the NBA, allowing 26.2 assists per game.
+- Conceding 42.5 rebounds per game, the Heat are the seventh-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!